 Welcome!
 The Southwest Workshop on Mixed Methods Research (SWMMR) is an academic organization that aims to further discussions on the theory and application of mixed methods research in the social sciences.

-We invite you to submit your paper proposal to the Sixth Annual Southwest Workshop on Mixed Methods Research (SWMMR) through Conference Bit.
-If safe and possible, we will meet in Fall 2021 at Northwestern University for a hybrid virtual/in-person event.
-Confirmed Distinguished Scholars for 2021 include Jamila Michener, Nadia Brown, Kim Yi Dionne, and James Mahoney.
+We invite you to submit your paper proposal to the Seventh Annual Southwest Workshop on Mixed Methods Research (SWMMR) through Conference Bit.
+If safe and possible, we will meet on October 27-28, 2022 at the University of Notre Dame for an in-person event.
+Confirmed Distinguished Scholars for 2022 include Jaimie Bleck, Abby Cordova, J. Jarpa Dawuni, and Sarah Gershon.

 To apply, please submit an abstract of no more than 500 words that contains the following information: